Paint makers reach $305 million settlement in California, ending marathon lead poisoning lawsuit

 OAKLAND, Calif.
 (Reuters) - After a 19-year legal struggle, three former makers of lead paint have agreed to a $305 million settlement with California county and city governments to mitigate poisoning dangers still present in old housing.

-Under the deal, disclosed in a filing in Santa Clara County Superior Court on Wednesday, defendants Sherwin-Williams, Conagra Brands Inc and NL Industries agreed to pay out the sum over six years, starting with a $75 million payment later this year.
+Under the deal, disclosed in a filing in Santa Clara County Superior Court on Wednesday, defendants Sherwin-Williams (SHW.N), Conagra Brands Inc (CAG.N) and NL Industries (NL.N) agreed to pay out the sum over six years, starting with a $75 million payment later this year.

 The defendant paint companies did not admit any wrongdoing under the settlement.